kevincndkhuong/resume/README.md

 - Gain trust of colleagues
 - Be appreciated at work and nomination to higher position
 - Make and handle the deployment process as well as Test system for all projects in the current workplace
-- Possess knowledge of Insurance, Banking, Pay Gateway, Payroll, Reconcile, Horse racing, ...
+- Possess knowledge of eGoverment, Insurance, Banking, Pay Gateway, Payroll, Reconcile, Gamling, ...
-- Work with senior consultants to build CMMI3 and Agile methodology for company
+- Work with senior consultants to build CMMI3 and Agile methodology for company with lead position
 - Two years experienced in teaching Java Core and Web at Natural Science University Computer Center (Vietnam)
-- Over **10 years** experience in Software Development on Java and Oracle
+- Over **10 years** experience in Software Development on both Developer & Team leader role
-- Interest learn new technologies (studing on Android, Scala and Microservice pattern now)
+- Interest learn new technologies and methologies (studing on Android, Scala and Microservice pattern now)

 TECHNICAL SKILLS
 -----------------------
 - Language and Script: Java, Javascipt, Ruby, Scala...
 - Database: Oracle, MySQL, Postgres, DB2, NoSQL
 - Analysis and Design tools: Astah, Enterprise Architect
-- Configuration Management Tools: SVN & Git, Jira & Redmine, Sonar, Maven, Hudson & Jenkins
+- Configuration Management Tools: SVN ,Git & TFS, Jira ,Redmine & CA, Sonar, Maven, Hudson & Jenkins
 - Methodology: RUP & Agile(Scrum)
 - Office: Microsoft Office – Word, Excel, Power Point, Outlook, Visio and LibreOffice
 - Operation system : Windows, Linux, Android